DON FRYE VS YOSHIHIRO TAKAYAMA: FIGHTOGRAPHY

 PRIDE’s affection for freak-show fights was matched only by the promotion’s glacial indifference to even matchmaking.
 And so Takayama’s debut at PRIDE 14, May 21, 2001 in Japan’s second largest city Yokohama, was an insanely huge ask vs Kazuyuki Fujita.

-Fujita was also a pro-wrestler, sure, but one who’s MMA credentials included defeats of Mark Kerr, Ken Shamrock and Gilbert Yvel.
+Fujita was also a pro-wrestler, sure, but one who’s legit MMA credentials included wins over Mark Kerr, Ken Shamrock and Gilbert Yvel.

-Only – again – Takayama wildly exceeded expectations, largely by absorbing the sort of physical pain one usually associates with Satanic rituals.
-The giant’s over-sized courage and dogged determination captured the imagination of PRIDE’s fanbase, who we often moved by ‘fighting spirit’ more than won/loss records.
+Only – again – Takayama wildly exceeded expectations, largely by absorbing the sort of physical pain one usually would associate with a Satanic ritual.
+The giant’s over-sized courage and dogged determination captured the imagination of PRIDE’s fanbase, who were often moved by ‘fighting spirit’ more than won/loss records.

 And that bring us to Takayama-san’s third PRIDE fight, the showdown with Don Frye.